 Students are urged to submit such proposals well in advance because extensive revisions may be required.
 Such proposals must be complete, clearly outlining the "class," the methodology, the formal objectives of the study, etc. No vague or incomplete proposals will be approved.
-Preliminary research should be completed prior to the submission of any proposal.
+Preliminary planning should be completed prior to the submission of any proposal.

 Independent Study Course Signup Procedure